 A duplicate Pit III stage that plays the proper Pit III music, but still doesn't have the Pit Fatality in it.
 Why they didn't just use this stage instead of making a duplicate Pit III stage in another slot is a mystery.

 A half-there version of the Portal Stage, where you would fight Smoke with the proper Kombat Kode in MK3.
 Since it's just the Pit III bridge with the Game Over screen backdrop, the game composes it that way, the same way as in MK3.
 However, in calling up the background from the UMK3 game over, there's some palette glitching that occurs.

-Scott's Slots, one of secret mini-games from MK3, was removed from this game, but can be played on UMK3 by using the Game Genie code D629-3F62 while in Kooler Stuff menu.
-The game still works, but the slot graphics (taken from character selection portraits) and an supporting text will appear broken, although the description text still works as it was an in-game string:
+Scott's Slots, one of secret mini-games from MK3, was removed from this game, but can be played by using the Game Genie code D629-3F62 while in Kooler Stuff menu.
+The game still works, but the slot graphics (taken from character selection portraits) and supporting text will appear broken, although the description text still works as it was an in-game string:

 WELCOME TO SCOTT'S SECRET SLOT ROOM.
 EACH PLAYER CAN HAVE UP TO 10 PULLS SO GIVE IT A TRY AND HOPE FOR THE BEST!

 This game is apparently an overworked MK3 cartridge with additional characters, so it contains most of the unused text from said game.